-Contact the director for more information, Institute of Human Origins, SS 103, 480/727-6580, or access the Web site at www.asu.edu/clas/iho.
+For more information, visit IHO in SS 103, call 480/727-6580, or access the IHO Web site at www.asu.edu/clas/iho.

 Joan and David Lincoln Center for Applied Ethics.
 The Joan and David Lincoln Center for Applied Ethics (LCAE) is a university-wide center for applied ethics that is administratively housed in the College of Liberal Arts and Sciences.
-Its mission is:
+Its mission is

-- to develop and coordinate a strong focus on theoretical and applied ethics across intellectual disciplines and professional programs within the university, - to support teaching and creative research in ethics, and - to foster collaboration between the university and its varied publics to address major ethical challenges facing contemporary society.
+- to develop and coordinate a strong focus on theoretical and applied ethics across intellectual disciplines and professional programs within the university, - 2. to support teaching and creative research in ethics, and - to foster collaboration between the university and its varied publics to address major ethical challenges facing contemporary society.